 If you have any concerns, please feel free to contact us via support@freenove.com

 In this chapter, we will make some necessary preparation: start your Pi Raspberry and install some necessary libraries.
 Then test some parts.
+Batteries are needed when driving peripherals such as motors, servos, LEDs, etc.

 Note: